rushwije/rushaniwijesuriya.com/content/home/experience.md

   company_url = "https://mspgh.unimelb.edu.au/research-groups/centre-for-epidemiology-and-biostatistics-research/biostatistics"
   location = "University of Melbourne" date_start = "2018-08-01"
-  date_end = ""
+  date_end = "2020-10-31"
-  description = """I deliver tutorials and conduct Stata/R statistical software practical sessions for the following statistical courses as a part of Master of Public Health and Master of Biostatistics.
+  description = """In this role I delivered tutorials and Stata/R statistical software practical sessions for the following statistical courses as a part of Master of Public Health and Master of Biostatistics.

   * Inferential Methods for Biostatistics- Master of Biostatistics
   * Linear and Logistic Regression-Master of Public Health